Canadian women take 1st Olympic showdown against US 2-1

 Kendall Coyne scored the lone goal for the Americans.

-Canada and the United States are the only countries to ever win gold at the Olympics.
-The Americans won gold in 1998 when women’s hockey joined the Olympics, while Canada is here looking for a fifth straight gold medal for the country that created the sport.
+Canada and the United States are the only countries to ever win women’s hockey gold at the Olympics.
+The Americans won in 1998 when women’s hockey joined the Olympics, while Canada is looking for a fifth straight title.

-They played eight times last fall through a pre-Olympic exhibition tour and the Four Nations Cup.
-The United States won two of the first three, but Canada now has won five straight against their biggest – and only – rival in the sport.
+The two played eight times last fall through a pre-Olympic exhibition tour and the Four Nations Cup.
+The United States won two of the first three, but Canada now has won five straight against their biggest and only rival.

-”We’re not worried about it, nope,” U.S. coach Robb Stauber said. ”We’re focused on the things that we can control, and certainly those games that we’ve played in the past have nothing to do with our future.
+”We’re not worried about it, nope,” Stauber said. ”We’re focused on the things that we can control, and certainly those games that we’ve played in the past have nothing to do with our future.
 Absolutely nothing to do with our future.”

+The United States certainly had plenty of chances, outshooting Canada 45-23.
+Stauber said he was happy with outshooting an opponent nearly 2-to-1 for a third straight time in these games, believing a goalie will break under the flurry.

+”It’s just finding a way to finish those Grade A chances that we had, and we didn’t finish,” Coyne said.

 ”It’s always a battle, especially playing the U.S.,” Agosta said. ”We just got to kind of keep it coming.”